readyready15728/misc/stardew-valley-notes.md

   It also keeps any placed fences from decaying, so they'll no longer need repair."
 * Speed-boosting items also work when on horseback.
 * Your horse needs a gap of two spaces to navigate a narrow area.
+(But not with Horse Overhaul.)
 * Find all the secret notes!
 * Forage and beachcomb on Saturday, before the weekly reset.
 * Seed packets can be profitable.